bilginnet/yii2-cropper/README.md

      * cropButtonId      = #crop-button-$uniqueId
      * browseInputId     = #cropper-input-$uniqueId // fileinput in modal
     */
-    'uniqueId' => 'image-cropper' // will create automaticaly if not set
+    'uniqueId' => 'image_cropper', // will create automaticaly if not set

     // you can set image url directly
     // you will see this image in the crop area if is set